Research

 Earth's cores

 Although hydrogen is the most abundant element in our solar system, the storage of hydrogen within the Earth's deep interior is not well understood.
 Our research focuses on investigating how the presence of hydrogen affects the chemistry, structure, and dynamics of the Earth's core.
-Recent examples: discovery of a new Fe-Si-H alloy (Fu et al., 2022, PRB), hydrogen solubility in FeSi alloys (Fu et al., 2022, Am Min), snow in the Earth's outermost core (Fu et al., 2023, Nature)
+Recent examples: discovery of a new Fe-Si-H alloy (Fu et al., 2022, PRB), hydrogen solubility in FeSi alloys (Fu et al., 2022, Am Min), and snow in the Earth's outermost core (Fu et al., 2023, Nature).

 Earth's early hydrogen